rugvedS07/openclaw/docs/providers/lmstudio.md

 ### Just-in-time model loading

 LM Studio supports just-in-time (JIT) model loading, where models are loaded on first request.
-If you experience slow first responses, ensure JIT is enabled in LM Studio settings or pre-load your model with `lms load`.
+Make sure you have this enabled to avoid 'Model not loaded' errors.